Higher dimensional generalizations of the Thompson groups via higher rank graphs: Background definitions

-We shall construct our groups using partial bijections and so our work is rooted in inverse semigroup theory.
-We refer the reader to \cite{Lawson1998} for background on such semigroups but we recall some important definitions here.
+Our semigroups will usually have a zero and we write $e \perp f$ if $e$ and $f$ are idempotents such that $ef = 0$.
+We say that $e$ and $f$ are {\em orthogonal}.
+We refer the reader to \cite{Lawson1998} for the detailed theory of inverse semigroups but we recall some important definitions here.
+Remember: inverse semigroup theory is the abstract theory of partial bijections; the composition of partial bijections is always defined since there is a partial bijection defined on the empty set.
 An {\em inverse semigroup} is a semigroup in which for each element $a$ there is a unique element, denoted by $a^{-1}$, such that $a = aa^{-1}a$ and $a^{-1} = a^{-1}aa^{-1}$.
-The partial isometries of a $C^{\ast}$-algebra {\em almost} form an inverse semigroup (see \cite[Section~4.2]{Lawson1998}) and, perhaps for this reason, inverse semigroups have come to play an important role in the theory of $C^{\ast}$-algebras.
+The elements $aa^{-1}$ and $a^{-1}a$ are always idempotents and we denote then by $\mathbf{d}(a) = a^{-1}a$ and $\mathbf{r}(a) = aa^{-1}$.
+We write $a \perp b$, and say that $a$ and $b$ are {\em orthogonal}, if $\mathbf{d}(a) \mathbf{d}(b) = 0$ and $\mathbf{r}(a) \mathbf{r}(b) = 0$.
 The set of idempotents in $S$ is denoted by $\mathsf{E}(S)$.
-It is called the {\em semilattice of idempotents} of $S$.
+It is called the {\em semilattice of idempotents} of $S$.\footnote{This is really a meet-semilattice when we define $e \wedge f = ef$.} If $X \subseteq S$, define $\mathsf{E}(X) = X \cap \mathsf{E}(S)$.
 Observe that if $e$ is any idempotent and $a$ is any element then $aea^{-1}$ is an idempotent.
 Thus the `conjugate of an idempotent is an idempotent'.
 If $S$ is an inverse {\em monoid} its group of units is denoted by $\mathsf{U}(S)$.
-Define $\mathbf{d}(a) = a^{-1}a$ and $\mathbf{r}(a) = aa^{-1}$.
+A non-zero element $a$ of an inverse semigroup with zero is called an {\em infinitesimal} if $a^{2} = 0$.
+Observe that $a$ is an infinitesimal if and only if $\mathbf{d}(a) \perp \mathbf{r}(a)$ by \cite[Lemma~2.5]{Lawson2017}.
+An inverse semigroup $S$ is said to be {\em fundamental} if the only elements of $S$ that commute with all the idempotents of $S$ are themselves idempotents.
+The following is an easy consequence of \cite[Theorem~5.2.9]{Lawson1998}.

+\begin{lemma} If a fundamental inverse semigroup has a finite number of idempotents then it is itself finite. \end{lemma}

 Define the {\em natural partial order} on $S$ by $a \leq b$ if and only if $a = ba^{-1}a$.
 It can be proved that with respect to this order, an inverse semigroup is partially ordered but observe that $a \leq b$ implies that $a^{-1} \leq b^{-1}$.
 An inverse semigroup is called {\em $E$-unitary} if $e \leq a$, where $e$ is an idempotent, implies that $a$ is an idempotent.
-Define the {\em compatibility relation} $a \sim b$ precisely when $a^{-1}b$ and $ab^{-1}$ are both idempotents; this relation is reflexive and symmetric, but not transitive.
-If $a \sim b$ we say that $a$ and $b$ are {\em compatible}.
-A non-empty subset $X$ of an inverse semigroup is said to be {\em compatible} if each pair of elements of $X$ is compatible.
-Observe that if $a,b \leq c$ then $a \sim b$.
-It follows that $a \sim b$ is a necessary condition for $a$ and $b$ to have a join $a \vee b$ with respect to the natural partial order.
-The compatibility relation plays an important role in this paper.
-The following is \cite[Lemma~1.4.11]{Lawson1998} and \cite[Lemma~1.4.12]{Lawson1998}.